jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 ![02-notebook](imgs/02-ml.png)

 This will take a while because the model has to be trained.
-When it finised you will have to the following cell and you will have to modifiy some parameters in the cell:
+When it finised you will have to go to the following cell and you will have to modifiy some parameters in the cell:

 ![03-notebook](imgs/03-ml.png)